 Yes, you can visit Bhutan from USA without COVID-19 vaccination certificate or RT-PCR test.

-All non-resident Indians (NRI) or overseas citizens of India (OCI card holders) visitors are treated as any other international tourists and they have to pay US $ 100 per night (sustainable development fee) for travel to Bhutan from USA.
+All non-resident Indians (NRIs) or overseas citizens of India (OCI card holders) visitors are treated as any other international tourists and they have to pay US $ 100 per night (sustainable development fee) for travel to Bhutan from USA.